Introduction to PREP2

 Excellent

-upper limb outcome within the next 3 months.
+The patient is most likely to have an excellent upper limb outcome within the next 3 months.
 They can expect to be using their upper limb fairly normally for most activities of daily living.
 As these patients are often mildly affected, and soon discharged from hospital, they can be prescribed a self-directed hand and arm exercise programme to help them reach their potential.
 The rehabilitation focus is to promote normal function.

 Good